ethereumjs/ethereumjs-monorepo/packages/block/README.md

 ## EIP-1559 Blocks

 This library supports the creation of [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) compatible blocks starting with `v3.3.0`.

-To instantiate an EIP-1559 block, the hardfork parameter on the `Common` instance needs to be set to `london` (this is now the default hardfork):
+For this to work a Block needs to be instantiated with a Hardfork greater or equal to London (`Hardfork.London`).

 ```typescript
 import { Block } from '@ethereumjs/block'